skreynolds/skreynolds.github.io/_posts/2020-03-09-modelling-plant-1.md

 \end{align}
 $$

 Equation (9) is the model of the governor in the frequency domain.
-The block diagram of this model can be seen in the figure below.
+The parameter $$R$$ is referred to as the speed regulation of the governor; the parameter $$K_{sg}$$ is referred to as the gain of the speed governor; and the parameter $$T_{sg}$$ is referred to as the time constant of the speed governor.
+The complete block diagram of governor model can be seen in Figure 2 below.

 <figure>
 	<img src="/assets/governor_block_diagram.png" alt="Governor" height="250" class="center">